The latest streaming and TV ratings, box office grosses, industry data — and the narratives behind the numbers.

 Top TV

-The most-viewed primetime network shows
+The most-viewed network shows

 Inside View